Interference effects in new physics searches: Specific final states

 \subsection{Difermion final states: $t\bar{t}$}

 Also for processes where the additional new physics state can decay primarily into fermionic final states, interference effects can become important.
-A typical scenario where such processes can occur are two Higgs doublet models or variants thereof, where the scalar sector is enhanced by two additional neutral scalars with different CP properties in the case of CP-conservation\footnote{For a extensive overview of such models see e.g. \cite{Branco:2011iw}.}.
-In addition, in such models the new scalar states are often relatively mass-degenerate, which is due to a combination of theoretical constraints on the couplings as well as bounds from electroweak precision observables.
-In figure \ref{fig:ttfin}, we show results from \cite{Basler:2019nas,Djouadi:2019cbm}, that have investigated such processes in variants of 2HDMs, again with a focus on the di-fermion invariant mass distributions and subtracting the pure SM-like background.
+A typical scenario where such processes can occur are two Higgs doublet models discussed above.
+In such models the new scalar states are often relatively mass-degenerate, which is due to a combination of theoretical constraints on the couplings as well as bounds from electroweak precision observables.
+In figure \ref{fig:ttfin}, we show results from \cite{Basler:2019nas,Djouadi:2019cbm}, again with a focus on the di-fermion invariant mass distributions and subtracting the pure SM-like background.
 As before, it becomes obvious that instead of a pure Breit-Wigner distribution around the resonance peak, taking into account interference effects significantly distorts the respective distributions.
+We refer the reader to the original publications for model specifications.

 Finally, we showcase an example in $t\,\bar{t}$ production where two resonances interfere in such a way that the respective contributions to the di-top invariant mass cancel, as discussed e.g. by the authors of \cite{Bahl:2025you}.
 They discuss $t\,\bar{t}$ production in the scenario of a complex 2HDM with two nearly mass-degenerate additional scalar states that interfere in a negative way.
 The resulting invariant mass distribution is shown in figure \ref{fig:ttgeorg}.